+Monday-Thursday 6a.m. - 11 p.m.

-Monday-Thursday .
-11 a.m. - 11 p.m.
-Friday-Sunday 11 a.m. - 9 p.m.
+Friday 6 a.m. - 9 p.m.

+Saturday & Sunday 11 a.m. - 9 p.m.

 Hawthorn Suites Fitness Center ("Rec B") - The fitness center is 15,000 square feet located in the lower level of Hawthorn Suites that was completed in February 2012.
 It features an indoor cycling studio, multipurpose studio for group fitness, cardiovascular, free-weight, and selectorized equipment; and locker and shower room facilities.